Helperbird/website/src/help/how-to-use-reader-mode-and-remove-ads-on-any-website.md

 ---
 layout: templates/help.html
-title: How to use Reader mode on any website, pdf or app - Helperbird
+title: How to use Reader mode in any browser - Helperbird.com
-description: Learn how easy it is to use Reader mode on any website, pdf or app.
+description: Discover how to use Reader mode on any browser for websites, PDFS and apps.
+Including Google Chrome, Firefox, Safari, Opera, and Microsoft Edge.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,